Boisier/HUB/README.md

 ### master.php

-This file all the functions called by the main script.
+This file contain all the functions called by the main script.
 It must be in its own namespace following a specific syntax : _Networks\\**network_tag**_, otherwise you'll get an error.

 The **master.php** file must also contain a **Printer** class implementing different methods who will be called by the main process.